 1. Encourage clients to give you feedback

-The first step towards making a case study for your freelancer business is creating incentives for clients to give you feedback.
-Simply sending an email after you finished a project asking how the client feels it went can go a long way.
+The first step in creating a case study for your freelancer business is to create incentives for clients to give you feedback.
+Sending an email at the end of a completed project and asking how the client feels it went, for example, can go a long way.

-If you want to go even further, create a small questionnaire for people to fill out as soon as they’ve finished a project.
-It’s not only a great way to understand what works and what doesn’t in your business.
+If you want to go further, create a short questionnaire and send it to your clients at the end of a project.
+This is not only a great way to understand what works and what doesn’t.
 It’s also an essential first step towards creating a case study.

 2. Do an in-depth interview about what they liked

 After you get some feedback, you can choose to go one step further and do an in-depth interview.
 This will work best with clients who are eager to talk about how they feel about the project.